eqan/KustomLockScreen/README.md

 ## Kustom Wallpaper

-This is my version of the klwp, originally developed by Eduardo B5to, further development and customization from my side.
+This is my version of the peaks klwp, originally developed by Eduardo B5to, further development and customization from my side.
-You can find the original version on the playstore: [Peaks By Klwp](https://play.google.com/store/apps/details?id=peaksforklwp.kustom.pack&hl=en&gl=US).
+You can find the original version on the playstore: [Peaks for Klwp](https://play.google.com/store/apps/details?id=peaksforklwp.kustom.pack&hl=en&gl=US).
 > #### Note: I would recommend you to buy this product from the creator as developers like these need your support to survive.
 |            Home            |            Weather            |            Agenda            |
 | :------------------------: | :---------------------------: | :--------------------------: |